Book Review: Kevin Keegan My Life in Football

 It’s more than 40 years since Kevin Keegan was the face of Brut, Pirelli slippers, Smith’s crisps and the Green Cross Code.
 He possessed the most famous autograph in football.
 Kevin was England’s golden boy.
 The best player in the country.
 At a time of under achievement for the nation at international level.
 He followed on from George Best one of the most naturally gifted players Britain has produced and arguably the most self destructive.
 Keegan has always accepted he didn’t have Best’s ability.
 What Kevin achieved was through hard work and attitude.
 Having a personality which was infectious, enthusiastic and responsible.

-Keegan still enjoys star status at the many corporate events, award ceremonies and company promotions which he often hosts and speaks at.
+Keegan still enjoys star status as an after dinner speaker at the many corporate events, award ceremonies and company promotions which he often hosts and speaks at.
 He is wonderful with the delegates making sure those that want it have a selfie or autograph.
 Kevin makes everyone feel special an ability he transferred to each of his players when becoming a football manager.

 In his new book ‘My Life in football’.
 Kevin, documents the teams he’s played for with the successes, issues and failures along the way.
 Those that have followed Keegan’s football career will recognise many of the stories in the book from countless interviews and two previous autobiographies.
 But this publication centres on his Football life rather than his upbringing in Doncaster.